ChrisMarshallNY/ITCB-master/README.md

 The application that we will use as a learning platform will be a Bluetooth expression of the famous [Mattel Magic 8-Ball toy](https://en.wikipedia.org/wiki/Magic_8-Ball).

-In order to understand the game completely, view the `README.md` file in the `Final-CompleteImplementation` directory, available in this directory.
+In order to understand the game completely, view the `README.md` file in the `Final-CompleteImplementation` directory.
 That file will have a detailed "walkthrough" of the app.

 At the start, we will have 4 applications that already function, but not completely.
 The goal of this exercise is to "fill in the blanks," and get the apps working properly.